Black Catholic nuns: A compelling, long-overlooked history

 “I bore witness to a profoundly unfamiliar history that disrupts and revises much of what has been said and written about the U.S. Catholic Church and the place of Black people within it,” Williams writes.
 “Because it is impossible to narrate Black sisters’ journey in the United States — accurately and honestly — without confronting the Church’s largely unacknowledged and unreconciled histories of colonialism, slavery, and segregation.”

-Historians have been unable to identify the nation’s first Black Catholic nun, but Williams recounts some of the earliest moves to bring Black women into Catholic religious orders – in some cases on the expectation they would function as servants.
+Historians have been unable to identify the nation’s first Black Catholic nun, but Williams recounts some of the earliest moves to bring Black women into Catholic religious orders.

 One of the oldest Black sisterhoods, the Sisters of the Holy Family, formed in New Orleans in 1842 because white sisterhoods in Louisiana, including the slave-holding Ursuline order, refused to accept African Americans.

-In 1990, Billings became the first Black woman in the U.S. to manage a Catholic parish when she was named pastoral coordinator for St. Elizabeth Catholic Church in Richmond, Virginia.

-“I’ve gone through many situations of racism and oppression throughout my life,” Billings told The Associated Press.
-“But somehow or other, I’ve just dealt with it and then kept on going.”

-According to recent figures from the U.S. Conference of Catholic Bishops, there are about 400 African American religious sisters, out of a total of roughly 40,000 nuns.
+According to the U.S. Conference of Catholic Bishops, there are about 400 African American religious sisters, out of a total of roughly 40,000 nuns.

-That overall figure is only one-fourth of the 160,000 nuns in 1970, according to statistics compiled by Catholic researchers at Georgetown University.
+That overall figure is only one-fourth of the 160,000 nuns in 1970, according to Catholic researchers at Georgetown University.
 Whatever their races, many of the remaining nuns are elderly, and the influx of youthful novices is sparse.

-The Baltimore-based Oblate Sisters of Providence used to have more than 300 members, according to its superior general, Sister Rita Michelle Proctor, and now has less than 50 – most of them living at the motherhouse in Baltimore’s outskirts.

-“Though we’re small, we are still about serving God and God’s people.”
-Proctor said.
-“Most of us are elderly, but we still want to do so for as long as God is calling us to.”

-Even with diminished ranks, the Oblate Sisters continue to operate Saint Frances Academy – founded in Baltimore by Mary Lange in 1828.
-The coed school is the country’s oldest continually operating Black Catholic educational facility, with a mission prioritizing help for “the poor and the neglected.”

-Williams, in an interview with the AP, said she was considering leaving the Catholic church – due partly to its handling of racial issues – at the time she started researching Black nuns.
-Hearing their histories, in their own voices, revitalized her faith, she said.
+Williams told the AP she was considering leaving the Catholic church – due partly to its handling of racial issues – as she started researching Black nuns.
+Hearing their histories revitalized her faith.

 “As these women were telling me their stories, they were also preaching to me in a such a beautiful way,” Williams said.
 “It wasn’t done in a way that reflected any anger — they had already made their peace with it, despite the unholy discrimination they had faced.”